Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android-kotlin/index.md

     ```kotlin
     amplitude = Amplitude(
         Configuration(
             apiKey = AMPLITUDE_API_KEY,
             context = applicationContext,
             trackingSessionEvents = false
         )
     )
     ```

-You can use the helper method getSessionId to get the value of the current sessionId.
+You can use the helper method `getSessionId` to get the value of the current `sessionId`.

 === "Java"